Stratford-upon-Avon: Medieval

 During Stratford's early expansion into a town, the only access across the River Avon into and out of the town was over a wooden bridge, which was first mentioned in 1235.
 The bridge could not be crossed at times due to the river rising and was described by antiquarian John Leland as "a poor bridge of timber and no causeway to it, whereby many poor folks and other refused to come to Stratford when the Avon was up, or coming thither stood in jeopardy of life."
-In 1484, a new masonry arch bridge was built to replace it called Clopton Bridge, named after Hugh Clopton who paid for its construction, a wealthy local man who later became the Lord Mayor of London.
+In 1484, a masonry arch bridge was built to replace it called Clopton Bridge, named after Hugh Clopton, a wealthy local man who paid for its construction and later became Lord Mayor of London.
 The new bridge made it easier for people to trade within Stratford and for passing travellers to stay in the town.